 Have you ever heard about Barga?
 If not, hop in your car and head over there now!
-The hidden gem of Barga is a medieval town nestled in the heart of the Serchio river valley, chief town of the “Media Valle” (mid valley) in the province of Lucca.
-This place is really delightful due to its location in the Tuscan-Apennine hills at 410 metres above sea level and the fact that it is dominated by the Pania della Croce, a mountain in the Apuan Alps.
-Due to its historical, artistic and tourist importance, Barga has received several awards such as "One of the Most Beautiful Villages in Italy", "Orange Flag Touring Club" and "Cittaslow", leading standards for the tourist industry.
-Barga is a town of ancient traditions, dating back to the Longobard era of the early Middle Ages (6th-8th centuries) as seen by the plan of the town that has remained more or less the same since those times, with little streets running between the irregular buildings like a spider’s web.
-In the Middle Ages, Lucca and Pisa battled frequently to conquer the flourishing town and the surrounding territory.
-Florentines also fought for the dominion of Barga and later it passed into the hands of the Duchy and Grand Duchy of Tuscany.
-Main sights
+This Tuscan hidden gem is a medieval town nestled in the heart of the Serchio Valley, the main town of the “Media Valle” (mid-valley) in the province of Lucca.
+Barga is located in the Tuscan-Apennine hills at 410 meters above sea level, dominated by the Pania della Croce, a mountain in the Apuan Alps.
+For its historical, artistic and touristic importance, Barga has received several awards, including "One of the Most Beautiful Villages in Italy," "Orange Flag Touring Club" and "Cittaslow," all leading standards in the tourism industry.

-- The castle: The castle is still intact and has been beautifully restored.
-It is situated at a height of 410 metres on a spur of rock and is protected by a city wall punctuated by three gateways: Porta Reale, Porta Macchiaia and Porta di Borgo.
-In past centuries, it was also used as private residence.
+- The castle: Barga's surviving castle has been beautifully restored.
+The structure is perched on a ridge 410 meters high and is protected by a city wall with three gates: Porta Reale, Porta Macchiaia and Porta di Borgo.
+In former eras it also functioned as a private residence.

-- Duomo: Built between the 11th and 16th centuries, Barga’s cathedral is situated in Piazza Ser Barghesano and it was built between the 11th and the 16th centuries.
-It is the main example of Romanesque architecture in the Serchio Valley.
-It is built in local limestone, as you can see in some part of the façade.
-A large wooden statue of St. Christopher, the town’s patron saint, is inside the cathedral.
-There is also a 12th-century pulpit with four red marble columns.
+- Duomo: Built between the 11th and 16th centuries, Barga’s cathedral is situated in piazza Ser Barghesano.
+Constructed using local limestone, as noted in parts of the façade, it's the main example of Romanesque architecture in the Serchio Valley.
+Inside the cathedral, you'll find a large wooden statue of St. Christopher, the town’s patron saint, and a 12th-century pulpit with four red marble columns.

-- The conservatory of S. Elisabetta: It is an ancient monastery of the religious order of the “Clarisse”, founded in the 15th century and transformed in 1788 by Pietro Leopoldo, Grand Duke of Tuscany, into a conservatory for educating girls.
-The interior deserves a visit not only for the spacious cloister but also for the altarpiece from the Della Robbia school in the nuns’ church and a 15th-century cross.
+- The conservatory of S. Elisabetta: This ancient monastery of the religious order of the “Clarisse” dates to the 15th century.
+In 1788, Pietro Leopoldo, Grand Duke of Tuscany, converted the building into a conservatory for educating young girls.
+The interior is worth a visit not only for its spacious cloister but also for the Della Robbia school altarpiece (in the nuns’ church) and a 15th-century cross.

-- Arringo: The Arringo is the large lawn between the Duomo and the Praetorian Palace, where the people used to meet in parliament.
-On each side of the square you can observe the magnificent landscape surrounding Barga.
+- Arringo: The "Arringo" is the large lawn located between the main cathedral and the Praetorian Palace, the building where parliament would meet.
+On each side of the square you'll enjoy breathtaking views of Barga's magnificent surrounding landscape.

-- Loggia del Podestà: It is a 14th-century civic building.
-Inside there’s the audience hall and, below, the old prisons.
-On the outer wall, the units of measurement of past times are still visible.
-Today it houses the civic museums.
+- Loggia del Podestà: This 14th-century civic building vaunts an audience hall and the old prisons.
+On the outer wall, check out old units of measurement still visible today.
+The area currently houses the town's civic museums.

-- Church of San Francesco: The construction of the church began in 1471 and ended around 1490.
-The church offers several glazed terracotta works and many works by Andrea della Robbia and his sons.
-At the entrance, a 15th-century cloister marks the entry of the church.
+- Church of San Francesco: This beautiful church was built between 1471 and 1490.
+The church features several glazed terracotta works and many pieces by Andrea della Robbia and his sons, not to mention a 15th-century cloister at the entrance.

-- The Teatro dei Differenti (the theatre of the different): It is Barga’s main theatre packed with tradition.
-The building was constructed in 1668 and operated until 1785, when the Duke deemed it too small, so in the 1800s a new building was constructed on top of the old one.
-Today, it still sets the scene for the theatre world.
+- Teatro dei Differenti: Barga’s main theater is packed with tradition.
+The building was constructed in 1668 and operated until 1785, when the Duke deemed it too small.
+As a result, a new building was constructed on top of the old structure in the 1800s.
+Today it still sets the tone for Barga's world of theater.

-- Second-hand and antiques fair: Every second Sunday of the month, from 8am onwards, the historic centre of Barga hosts around 60 stands filled with antique objects.
+- Second-hand and antiques fair: Every second Sunday of the month, from 8am onwards, Barga's historic center is filled with over 60 stands of second-hand and antique objects.

 - Barga Jazz Festival: Established in 1986, Barga Jazz Festival focuses on original scores and musical arrangements for jazz orchestras.
 You'll find this event mid-August.
 Check out the website for more information.

-- Opera Barga Festival: An annual international opera festival held in Barga
+- Opera Barga Festival: Barga also hosts an annual international opera festival.

-- Cena in Vignola: A “sagra” in the vineyard below the Duomo
+- Cena in Vignola: You'll also find a sagra in the vineyard below the city's cathedral.

-- iBarga: It is an application for iPhone and iPad for detailed information about historical buildings, monuments and works of art in the town.
+- iBarga: This application for iPhone and iPad offers detailed information about historical buildings, monuments and works of art in town.

-- The town of Barga won the title of “the most Scottish town in Italy” because of the large number of migrants from Scotland in the early 20th century.
+- The town of Barga won the title of “most Scottish town in Italy” for the large number of Scottish migrants that came here in the early 20th century.

-- The Italian poet Giovanni Pascoli spent a long time in Castelvecchio Pascoli, a “frazione” (hamlet) of Barga.
-In this town you can still find the Casa Museo Pascoli and he is buried in the adjoining chapel.
+- The Italian poet Giovanni Pascoli spent a long time in Castelvecchio Pascoli, a frazione (hamlet) of Barga.
+Once in town, you can visit the Pascoli House Museum and his grave in the adjoining chapel.